The 20 Market Depth (level 3 data) Window

 You can extend the position sizing concept and use the 20 depth market watch to place a stop loss or a limit order.
 Assume you have an intraday buy position in VST Tillers at 1313.8.

 Of course.
-Have a look the 20 depth window for VST Tillers.
+Have a look at the 20 depth window for VST Tillers.
 As you can see, there is a concentration of bids in 1290.
-The good part is that the number of order count is also the highest (35) at 1290.
+The good part is that the number of order count is also the highest (35) in 1290.

 A prudent trader would probably place a stoploss not at 1290, but maybe at a price just below it.

 So I was a buyer in this stock, then purely based on 20 depth I’d probably place my SL at 1290 or below, maybe at 1287 and by the same logic, set my target at 1340 or at 1338.8.

 I find this extremely interesting.
 In the example above, we identified 1290 as the stoploss price, simply because there was a concentration of bids.
 In other words, we expect 1290 as a support price.